atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- This tool requires you to own and play Garry’s Mod for 30 minutes
+- This tool requires owning and have played Garry’s Mod for 30 minutes.
 - It is an upgraded hammer.
+It has a small LCD screen on it and will display the name of the item it is pointed at.
-On the screen it will tell you what you are looking at.
-It also has a longer range up to about 2 meters.
+- It also has a longer range up to about 2 meters.
 - For electrical, this is used to pick up and repair components.
-- With the F1 console command `toolgun.classiceffects true` or `toolgun.classiceffects false` you can change the color of the beam.
-False will give you the default orange color but True is the blue color like it is in Gmod.
+- The F1 console command `toolgun.classiceffects true` or `toolgun.classiceffects false` will change the color of the beam.
+False is the default orange color but True is blue like it is in Gmod.
-- Can be stored in a Tool Cupboard
+- Can be stored in a Tool Cupboard.
 - All components can be picked up with the exception of the Windmill and Modular Car Lift.
 - To pick up components, with TC authorization and a hammer in hand, look at the component then press and hold Use `E`.
 - Most components take no damage when picked up.
 Exceptions are the Laser Light, Sound Light, Door Controller,